luismayta/terraform-provider-discord/docs/releasing.md

 ## Bump a new version

-Make a new version of base-template in the following steps:
+Make a new version of terraform-provider-discord in the following steps:

 ### Generate version major